wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/detangling-functions.md

 ### Intertwined effects and logic

 Most functions are a mix of pure and effectful logic.
 You may find that you can factor out some of the pure parts into their own function.
 This can make very hard to test effectful code at least partially easier to deal with.
-You may also being to see patterns in the effects you are doing as they tend to be very straightforward.
+You may also begin to see patterns in the effects you are doing as they tend to be very straightforward.

 #### Pure code before effectful